-- Teamwork.
+- Collaboration.
 Mayo Clinic experts work in teams that ensure the best care and best possible results.
-In addition to dermatologists, your team may include specialists in general surgery, plastic surgery, radiation oncology, radiology and ear, nose and throat (ENT), as well as other areas as needed.
+In addition to dermatologists, your team may include specialists in general surgery, plastic surgery, radiation oncology, radiology, and ear, nose and throat (ENT), as well as other areas as needed.

 - Innovative strategies.
 Mayo Clinic's innovative strategies make treatment as effective and comfortable as possible.
 Doctors regularly incorporate techniques to make you more comfortable during Mohs surgery, such as oral sedatives and music.
 If you have more than one area of skin cancer that requires Mohs surgery, these additional areas of cancer can be treated at the same time.
 If your skin cancer is very large and your wound requires specialized nursing care, you can be admitted to the hospital.